Concentration and diversification

 The five most expensive concentration mistakes

-- Lumping all sales into one tax year.
-A $400K sale at 20% LTCG (per IRS Topic 409) plus 5% state plus 3.8% NIIT costs $115K in tax.
+2. Lumping all sales into one tax year.
+A $400K sale at 20% LTCG plus 5% state plus 3.8% NIIT costs $115K in tax.
 Spread the same sale across three years and each year lands lower in your income stack, possibly into the 15% LTCG bracket and under the NIIT threshold, with the cash from earlier sales reinvested in the meantime.
 Spreading is the default unless your return assumptions strongly favor lump-sum.

-- Selling everything in a panic after a drawdown.
+3. Selling everything in a panic after a drawdown.
 The mirror image of mistake 1: selling the entire position the day after a 30% drop, which locks in the loss without recovery upside.
-A pre-set multi-year schedule (or a Rule 10b5-1 plan for insiders) removes the emotional decision and keeps you on course.
+A pre-committed multi-year schedule or Rule 10b5-1 plan (for insiders) removes the choice; a protective hedge caps the downside so the choice doesn't feel as urgent.
+Either path keeps panic out of the math.

 Each trap is worth a closer look once you have the framework down.
-The rest of this article walks through how to quantify your own exposure, the two basic ways out (sell or hedge), and the multi-year structures that often beat both.
+The rest of this article walks through how to quantify your own exposure, the two first-line tools (sell or hedge), multi-year sale schedules, and several specialized structures further down for narrower situations: founder stock (QSBS), exchange funds, long-short loss-harvesting funds, insider trading plans (10b5-1), philanthropic intent (CRTs), or estate planning.

 Why one stock is a much bigger risk than the index